Xilinx/graphanalytics/README.md

 * Recommendattion Engine plugin for Tigergraph
 * Louvain Modularity
 * Community Detection plugin for TigerGraph
+* Fuzzy Match
+* Fuzzy Match plugin for TigerGraph
+* Maximal Independent Set (MIS)
+* Maximal Independent Set plugin for TigerGraph

 Each individual product is released asynchronously and tagged seperately.
 To get a stable build for the particular product you are evaluating, please check out by the specific tag for that product.